The My Health, Learning and Development

-The My Health, Learning and Development book is given to the parents of every newborn child in Victoria.
-It contains information about early childhood development and services and can be kept as a record of the child’s health, growth, development, immunisations and other milestones throughout childhood.
+('green book') is given to the parents of every newborn child in Victoria.
+It contains information about early childhood development and services and can be kept as a record of your child’s health, growth, development, immunisations and other milestones throughout childhood.

-The My Health, Learning and Development book is given to the parents of every newborn child in Victoria.
-It belongs to you and your baby.
-It is full of information about early childhood development, and about services and support that are available to help you build a stronger foundation for your baby’s future.
+It’s full of information about early childhood development, and about services and support that are available to help you build a strong foundation for your child’s future.

-- information on services that support families, including the Maternal and Child Health Service
+- information on services that support families (including the Maternal and Child Health Service)

 - appointments to keep

 - birth details